acend/helm-basics-training/content/en/docs/04.0/database.md

 weight: 42
 ---

-In this Lab we're going to create the templates, which are necessary to deploy a Maria Database as Backend to our `example-web-python` application.
+In this lab we are going to create the templates that are necessary to deploy a MariaDB database as a backend to our `example-web-python` application.
 Before we start creating those temples we want to have a look at a couple of best practices.

 ## Resource Names

-When looking at the Templates of our `mychart` Chart, the name of the resource always is defined by a helpler function:
+When looking at the templates of our `mychart` Chart, the name of the resource is always idefined by a helper function:

 ```yaml
 name: {{ include "mychart.fullname" . }}
 ```

-Within the same Namespace Resources from the same Resource Type must have an unique Name.
-And since a Helm Chart can be instantiated multiple times in different Releases, it's best to include the release name as part of the Resource Name.
+Resources within the same Namespace and of the same resource type must have unique names.
+And since a Helm Chart can be instantiated multiple times in different Releases, it's best to include the Release name as part of the resource name:

 `<releasename>-<chartname>`

-Have a look at the helper function (`mychart/templates/_helpers.tpl`) for more details and keep that concept in mind when creating new templates.
+Have a look at the helper function in `mychart/templates/_helpers.tpl` for more details and keep this concept in mind when creating new templates.

 ## Labels

-There are a couple of [recommended Kubernetes Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/), which help to make interoperability between different tools and concepts easier and define a "standard".
+There are a couple of [recommended Kubernetes labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/), which help to make interoperability between different tools and concepts easier and define a kind of standard.

-We use the following two Labels as so called selector labels, labels that are used on services to define which Pods belong to it.
+We use the following two labels as so-called selector labels.
+These are labels that are used on Services to define which Pods belong to them:

-* `app.kubernetes.io/name`: Resource Name
+* `app.kubernetes.io/name`: Resource name
-* `app.kubernetes.io/instance`: Release Name
+* `app.kubernetes.io/instance`: Release name

-And a couple of additional ones to label our Resources with supplement information
+And a couple of additional ones to label our resources with supplemental information:

-* `helm.sh/chart`: mychart-0.1.0
+* `helm.sh/chart`: Chart name, e.g. `mychart-0.1.0`
-* `app.kubernetes.io/version`: "1.16.0"
+* `app.kubernetes.io/version`: Chart version, e.g. `1.16.0`
-* `app.kubernetes.io/managed-by`: Helm
+* `app.kubernetes.io/managed-by: Helm`

-Similar to the Resource Name we can also use helpers to generate the necessary labels.
+Similar to the resource name we can also use helpers to generate the necessary labels.

 ## Task 1: Create template files

-We want to add a Maria database and use it as a backend for our `example-web-python` application.
-Using the following Kubernetes resource file, create a new template file for the Maria database:
+We want to add a MariaDB database and use it as a backend for our `example-web-python` application.
+Using the following Kubernetes resource file, create a new template file for the MariaDB database:

 {{% alert title="Note" color="primary" %}}
 You can use the existing templates (`deployment.yaml`, `service.yaml`) as starting point to create the new templates.